twingly/ecco/README.md

 ## Release

-To release a new version, update the version number in `version.rb`, and then run
+To release a new version, make a commit bumping the version number in `version.rb`, and then run

     bundle exec rake release